debaghosh/portfolio-website/README.md

-## Personal Portfolio
+## Personal Portfolio (First Iteration) ✨
-First itteration of my portfolio site made with simple html, css and some js.
+First iteration of my portfolio site 😁 made with simple html, css and some js.